wmhilton-stoplight/platform-docs/4.-documentation/d.table-of-contents.md

 - Each entity should have a `type` and a `title` property.
 - Items should also have a `uri` property that either points to a file somewhere within the project or an external link to another website.
-- Groups should have an `items` property allowing you to futher nest more items, dividers, and groups.
+- Groups should have an `items` property allowing you to futher nest more items and groups.

 > **TIP**: The easiest way to get a file's URI in Studio is to click the `...` button next to the file, click the "copy path" menu item then paste the contents.
 >